Family Archivist Survival Kit

 But my main motivation for going through all the hassle is because I know in my heart of hearts that it doesn't matter how many classes I teach or how many hours I consult with clients...having the right tools is where the rubber meets the road.
 Finding the right tools is difficult and confusing enough to bring even the best projects to a grinding halt.
 Heck, it's confusing for me sometimes and I read archival supply catalogs for fun.
 Yes, I really do.

 This kit will make barriers disappear.

-Barriers that have kept you from storing your most treasured family photos the way you should -- in the way that will help them survive for generations to come.
+Barriers that have prevented you from storing your most treasured family photos the way you should -- the way that will help them survive as long as possible for many generations to come.

 HERE'S HOW IT WORKS:

 - You order a kit from me via PayPal using any major credit card and the "Buy Now" button below.
 Orders will close on Monday, November 4th or as soon as the last available kit is sold.

 - ONLINE BONUS MATERIAL: The good news is won't have to wait until the boxes and your CD arrive to get started.
 Access to the online bonus material -- including recordings my entire Joy of Organizing Photos workshop --is via an automated email process.
 As soon as you confirm your subscription to the FASK list, you will receive the login and passwords you need to get started by exploring the online instructional content.
 If you're uncomfortable downloading large files, don't fret!
 All that instructional how-to content will arrive at your doorstep with your boxes in the form of a FASK CD.

 AN IMPORTANT NOTE ABOUT QUALITY